MobileSystem7/mobilesystem7.github.io/_posts/2014-11-14-identity-analytics.md

 Before we move on, I'd like to point out an interesting detail of the feature observations.
-Because they are modified when activities arrive, they technically lives in the [time domain](http://en.wikipedia.org/wiki/Time_domain); this just means that the values changes over time.
+Because they are modified when activities arrive, they technically live in the [time domain](http://en.wikipedia.org/wiki/Time_domain); this just means that the values changes over time.
 In fact, when a feature is observed, we model the observation as a function of time as well.
 In